2014 St. Louis Rams season

-The 2014 season was the St. Louis Rams' 77th in the National Football League, their 20th in St. Louis and their third under head coach Jeff Fisher.
-The Rams attempted to reach a playoff berth for the first time since their 2004 season, but were officially eliminated in their loss against Arizona in Week 15.
+The 2014 season was the St. Louis Rams' 77th in the National Football League (NFL), their 20th in St. Louis and their third under head coach Jeff Fisher.
+The Rams attempted to reach a playoff berth for the first time since their 2004 season, but were officially eliminated in their loss against the Arizona Cardinals in Week 15.
 The Rams failed to improve on their 7–9 record from 2013, finishing 6–10 in 2014.
 The Rams' 2014 season was notable for their numerous starting quarterbacks including Austin Davis, Shaun Hill, and Sam Bradford, the last of whom was injured before the season began.
 Despite the lack of stability at the position, the Rams defeated both defending conference champions, Super Bowl participants, and 2014 division winners, the Seattle Seahawks and Denver Broncos, plus also shutting out two teams in consecutive weeks: the Oakland Raiders and Washington Redskins.
-To date, defensive tackle Aaron Donald is the only one remaining from the 2014 St. Louis Rams squad.
-This also represents the most recent last-place finish in the NFC West for the St. Louis/Los Angeles Rams.
+This represents the most recent last-place finish in the NFC West for the St. Louis/Los Angeles Rams.